What to know about Hurricane Milton, a powerful storm heading for Florida

 What is the path of the storm and what kind of damage is expected?

-Milton is making its way east toward Florida and is expected to make landfall on Florida's Gulf Coast.
+Milton is making its way east toward Florida and is expected to make landfall on Florida's west-central coast, the NHC said.
 The storm surge forecast for Tampa Bay is up to 15 feet if the peak coincides with high tide, projections show.
-It is then expected to cross the state and head out to the Atlantic Ocean, according to the National Hurricane Center.
+It is then expected to move east-northeast across central Florida, possibly impacting the coast of Georgia, according to the National Hurricane Center.

-As many as 15 million people are under flood watches across Florida, officials said, and 11 million are at risk for tropical tornadoes through Wednesday.
+As many as 15 million people are under hurricane and storm surge watches across Florida, officials said, and 11 million are at risk for tropical tornadoes through Wednesday.
 Mandatory evacuations are underway along areas of Florida's west coast, officials said.

 Why did Milton intensify so quickly?

-On Monday, Milton intensified at a near "unprecedented" pace, from 80 mph sustained winds in the Gulf of Mexico to 180 mph sustained winds in the span of 12 hours, said Newsday meteorologist Rich Von Ohlen.
+On Monday, Milton intensified at a near "unprecedented" pace, from 80 mph sustained winds in the Gulf of Mexico to 180 mph sustained winds in the span of 12 hours, Newsday meteorologist Rich Von Ohlen said.

 Only Hurricane Wilma in 2005, which caused approximately $19 billion in damage and 30 deaths in Florida, intensified more rapidly in such a short period of time the Atlantic basin.